Efficient Fairness-Performance Pareto Front Computation: Conclusions, Limitations, And Future Work

-In this paper we have uncovered new fundamental properties of optimal fair representations, and used these properties to develop a model independent procedure for the computation of Fairness-Performance Pareto front from data.
-We have also demonstrated the procedure on real datasets, and have shown that it may be used as a benchmark for representation learning algorithms.
+In this paper we have introduced new fundamental properties of optimal fair representations.
+In particular, these are the first theoretical results that allow approximation of the Pareto front for arbitrary concave performance measures.
+We have used these results to develop a model independent procedure for the computation of Fairness-Performance Pareto front from data, demonstrated the procedure on real datasets, and have shown that it may be used as a benchmark for other representation learning algorithms.

-We now discuss a few possible directions for future work.
-Perhaps the most obvious is the extension of the optimisation algorithms used to solve the MIFPO problem.
-While DCCP's performance is satisfactory, it does not guarantee a global minimum, which would be desirable for guaranteeing a Pareto front.
-As mentioned earlier, methods with global minimum guarantees exist,see \cite{benson1995concave}, but would require problem specific adjustments.

-Next, perhaps the biggest limitation of the current approach is the need to discretise the $\simplxY$.
-This means that the $Y$ can only take a small number of values, which, for instance, prevents us from considering multiple target variables, i.e. $Y=(Y_1,\ldots,Y_t)$.
-It is thus of interest to ask whether it is possible to obtain a continuous version of our method, which would not discretise $\simplxY$.
-Note that this would still be different from the current continuous methods, since it would operate in a different space, that of $\simplxY$, which could still be significantly smaller than $\RR^d$.

-Finally, as noted earlier, representation learning methods solve an inherently harder problem than MIFPO, since such methods need to supply the actual representation, while MIFPO does not.
-It then would be of interest to understand whether one can use the partial information provided by MIFPO, to guide and improve a full representation learning algorithm.